Scientific Name

 Description

 Faucaria subintegra is a small, clump-forming succulent with 4 to 8 very thick, crowded leaves with margins having very short, conical (sometimes absent) teeth with short bristles that disappear in older leaves.
 It develops short stems with age.
-Leaves are ovate-rhomboid, up to 1.4 inches (3.5 cm) long, up to 0.6 inches (1.5 cm) wide, and bluntly keeled at the top.
+The leaves are ovate-rhomboid, bluntly keeled at the top, and can measure up to 1.4 inches (3.5 cm) long and 0.6 inches (1.5 cm) wide.
 They are glaucous, often shiny, with tiny white dots and sometimes a violet hue.
 The margins and keels are indistinctly whitish.

-The yellow, daisy-like flowers are up to 1.8 inches (4.5 cm) in diameter, with 80 to 92 linear petals and 150 to 180 stamens.
-They appear in the fall.
-Fruits are capsules tightly attached to the plant and contain dark brown seeds.
-They are up to 0.4 inches (1 cm) long and 0.5 inches (1.2 cm) in diameter.
+The yellow, daisy-like flowers, which appear in the fall, can reach up to 1.8 inches (4.5 cm) in diameter.
+They have 80 to 92 linear petals and 150 to 180 stamens.
+The fruits are capsules tightly attached to the plant.
+They contain dark brown seeds and can grow up to 0.4 inches (1 cm) long and 0.5 inches (1.2 cm) in diameter.

 How to Grow and Care for Faucaria subintegra

-Light: For optimal growth of your F. subintegra, ensure it receives at least six hours of direct sunlight daily.
+Light: For optimal growth, F. subintegra must receive at least six hours of direct sunlight daily.
 A sunny windowsill is a great spot to grow it indoors.
 However, moving it outside during the growing season (spring to fall) will provide the required light.

 Soil: Use commercial succulent soils or make your own well-draining soil to ensure your F. subintegra thrives.